Tony’s Fabulous Folkestone – Come and Explore!

 Tony’s Foodie Folkestone

 “I’m a creative writer; I write poetry, that’s what I’ve always been able to do.
 I would love to be able to draw something more than stick men, but, well, I suppose I could get a book about it and learn how to!
-I’m more successful with my poetry though and love going to Poets’ Corner and the events Folkestone regularly has on to support local creatives sharing their work.”
+I’m more successful with my poetry though.
+One of my favourite places is Poets’ Corner and the events Folkestone regularly has on to support local creatives sharing their work.”

 Folkestone on social media

 “I offer the tours for anyone wanting to explore the town at a leisurely pace.
-They’re not really defined as you find that once you get talking people ask to see different things around the place.
-The Folkestone Triennials have left over 40 permanent artworks around the town, dotted from the west end, over to the East Cliff.
+They’re not really defined as you find that once you get talking people ask to see different things around the town.
+The Folkestone Triennials have left over 76 permanent artworks around the town, dotted from the west end, over to the East Cliff.

 “Some people are interested in the best places to eat, and I’ve visited a fair few of these so can usually find something they’d like to try!
-The walks usually take a couple of hours, but one memorable one lasted all day!
-You could put some of that down to the inconvenient downpours that forced us to try a few pubs and coffee shops, but also, there’s so much to see, and even on that tour we didn’t cover everything!
+The walks take a couple of hours, but one memorable one lasted all day!
+You could put some of that down to the inconvenient downpours that forced us to try a few pubs and coffee shops!
+But also, there’s so much to see, and even on that tour we didn’t cover everything!

 “I share a lot on social media and that’s where you can find my tours advertised.
 I love this place, and sharing good news and positive stories about the town is what I enjoy doing.”